We use Cookies. Read our Terms

 OPEC Fund is also a key partner in SEforALL, which has three goals: to achieve universal access to sustainable energy, to double energy efficiency, and to double the share of renewables, all by the year 2030.

-• The Coordination Group: The OPEC Fund enjoys a particularly high degree of collaboration and procedural harmonization with the members of the Coordination Group of Arab and Regional Development Institutions, the Islamic Development Bank Group (IsDB) and the OPEC Fund for International Development.
+- The Arab Coordination Group: The OPEC Fund enjoys a particularly high degree of collaboration and procedural harmonization with the members of the Coordination Group of Arab and Regional Development Institutions, the Islamic Development Bank Group (IsDB) and the OPEC Fund for International Development.
 The Coordination Group was established in 1975 to enhance and coordinate the development efforts of member development finance institutions in the area of project evaluation, financing and monitoring, and management of loans.
 It also seeks to achieve uniformity and consistency in its members’ development policies and financing procedures.
-The 12 members of the Coordination Group are: the Abu Dhabi Fund for Development, the Arab Bank for Economic Development in Africa, the Arab Fund for Economic and Social Development, the Arab Gulf Program for Development, the Arab Investment and Export Credit Guarantee Corporation, the Arab Monetary Fund, the Arab Trade Financing Program, the Islamic Development Bank, the Kuwait Fund for Arab Economic Development, the OPEC Fund, the Qatar Development Fund, and the Saudi Fund.
+The 12 members of the Coordination Group are: the Abu Dhabi Fund for Development, the Arab Bank for Economic Development in Africa, the Arab Fund for Economic and Social Development, the Arab Gulf Program for Development, the Arab Investment and Export Credit Guarantee Corporation, the Arab Monetary Fund, the Arab Trade Financing Program, the Islamic Development Bank, the Kuwait Fund for Arab Economic Development, the OPEC Fund, the Qatar Fund for Development and the Saudi Fund.

-• GPEDC: The OPEC Fund is fully engaged in the Global Partnership for Effective Development Cooperation (GPEDC), which evolved out of the aid effectiveness movement launched in Paris in 2005 to define a more results-oriented global aid architecture.
+- GPEDC: The OPEC Fund is fully engaged in the Global Partnership for Effective Development Cooperation (GPEDC), which evolved out of the aid effectiveness movement launched in Paris in 2005 to define a more results-oriented global aid architecture.
 The GPEDC is based on four principles: country ownership of development programs; a focus on results; inclusive partnerships; transparency and accountability from all stakeholders.

 Operational procedures and criteria